maia-sdr/maia-sdr-web/content/installation.md

 The Maia SDR firmware images include the mass storage device, in the same way as the default ADI images, so it is possible (and recommended) to use the Mass Storage Update method with the file `pluto.frm`.

+For the Pluto+, the firmware image can be flashed in the same way as for the ADALM Pluto.
+Other devices might have a different preferred way of installing firmware, particularly if the firmware is installed to an SD card instead of the QSPI flash.
+See the instructions of the original firmware of these devices for how to update the firmware.

 # Set up the u-boot environment